luarvic/click2approve/README.md

 ## Client-side UI

-It provides a graphic interface to allows a user to interact with the application via a web browser.
+It provides a graphic interface to allow users to interact with the application via a web browser.

 It is written in [TypeScript](https://www.typescriptlang.org/) and uses: